NCEAS/eml/docs/eml-semantic-annotation-primer.md

 - semantic annotations describe the relationship between a specific part of the metadata and terms in external vocabularies
 - semantic annotations use W3C-recommended languages to express these relationships via the Web

 For the purposes of this document all mentions of "annotation" imply "semantic annotation" as described above.
-Whereas more generic methods for annotating data and metadata exist (e.g., using keywords), these are not nearly as powerful as "semantic annotation".
+Generic methods for annotating data and metadata exist (e.g., using keywords), but these are not nearly as powerful as "semantic annotation".

 **Benefits of annotation:** Annotations enhance data discovery and interpretation thereby making it easier for others to find and reuse data (and thus give proper credit).
 For example, consider the following cases: